B3nedikt/restring/README.md

 );
 ```
 If needed you can also provide custom repositories if you want to e.g. save the strings in a database
-instead of the SharedPreferences, or if you don´t want to use the loader mechanism.
+instead of the SharedPreferences, or if you don´t want to use the StringsLoader mechanism.

 ## Notes: